NatLibFi/ekirjasto-circulation/README.md

 More information about installation options can be found in the [poetry documentation](https://python-poetry.org/docs/master/#installation).

-### Opensearch
+### OpenSearch

-Palace now supports Opensearch: please use it instead of Elasticsearch.
+Palace now supports OpenSearch: please use it instead of Elasticsearch.
 Elasticsearch is no longer supported.

 #### Docker

-We recommend that you run Opensearch with docker using the following docker commands:
+We recommend that you run OpenSearch with docker using the following docker commands:

 ```sh
 docker run --name opensearch -d --rm -p 9006:9200 -e "discovery.type=single-node" -e "plugins.security.disabled=true" "opensearchproject/opensearch:1"